20 Reasons We Will Always Love Anthony Bourdain

 We end on some lofty advice from the man himself.

+“Be open to experience, be willing to try new things, don’t have a rigid plan.
+Accept random acts of hospitality without judgement or fear.
 Don’t be afraid to wander, don’t be afraid to eat a bad meal, if you don’t risk the bad meal you’ll never get the magical one.
 And I think the most important.
+Be humble, be grateful, be aware of the fact that you’re probably the stupidest person in the room.”

-Also, “never fry bacon while naked”.
+Also, “never fry bacon while naked.”

-Peabody Awards/Flickr
+14281921131_79a648b8b8_k-200x300.jpgPeabody Awards/Flickr

-Bourdain lived as he ate; boldly, indulgently, and without judgement — a true prince of gastronomy, and an icon in the world of travel.
+Bourdain lived as he ate; boldly, indulgently, and without judgement -- a true prince of gastronomy, and an icon in the world of travel.
+The loss of Anthony Bourdain will truly be felt by those left behind who will forever be inspired by his legacy.

 Watch the full interview here.